faresemad/Authentication-API/README.md

 # Authentication-API

-Build an Authentication API with Django

 Welcome to the Authentication API project.
 This project is a simple API that allows users to register, login, logout, change password, reset password, change email, and verify email.
 The API is built with Django and Django Rest Framework.
-The API is built with the following features:

 The API is built with the following technologies: